Foot & Ankle

 The ankle joint, also known as the talocrural joint, is formed by the tibia, fibula, talus, and calcaneus (heel bone).
-Articular cartilage covers the ends of these bones, while the joint space is lined with the synovium, a thin membrane that provides cushioning and secretes synovial fluid for lubrication and reduced friction.
+Articular cartilage covers the ends of these bones.
+At the same time, the joint space is lined with the synovium.
+This thin membrane provides cushioning and secretes synovial fluid for lubrication and reduced friction.

 Ligaments play a crucial role in connecting and stabilizing these bones.
-The anterior tibiofibular ligament connects the tibia to the fibula, while the medial collateral (detoid) ligament and lateral collateral ligament provide additional support.
+The anterior tibiofibular ligament connects the tibia to the fibula.
+In contrast, the medial (detoid) and lateral collateral ligaments provide additional support.
 Tendons, on the other hand, connect the lower leg muscles to the foot and ankle bones.

-The foot is divided into three regions: the hindfoot, midfoot, and forefoot.
+The foot is divided into three regions: the hind, mid, and forefoot.
 The hindfoot extends from the ankle joint to the transverse tarsal joint, separating the rearfoot from the midfoot.
 The midfoot connects the forefoot to the hindfoot and includes muscles and ligaments.
 The forefoot comprises the metatarsals, phalanges (toe bones), and sesamoids (bones embedded within tendons or muscles to enhance their function).

 Additionally, the foot has two columns: the medial column, consisting of the talus, navicular, medial cuneiform, 1st metatarsal, and great toe bones, and the lateral column, which includes the calcaneus, cuboid, and the 4th and 5th metatarsals.

 Ankle and foot injuries are common due to the complexity of these structures.
-Fortunately, many conditions can be effectively treated with physical therapy.
-Physical therapists (PTs) are skilled in evaluating and treating movement dysfunctions and provide care for individuals of all ages with various muscle, joint, and neurological conditions.
+Fortunately, many conditions can be effectively treated with physiotherapy.
+Physiotherapists (PTs) are skilled in evaluating and treating movement dysfunctions and care for individuals of all ages with various muscle, joint, and neurological conditions.

-We have successfully treated a range of ankle and foot conditions, including ankle pain, shin splints, ankle sprains, plantar fasciitis, Achilles tendonitis, excessive pronation, post-surgical conditions, and tibialis posterior tendonitis.
+Pacific Physiotherapy in Guelph, Mississauga, & Hamilton successfully treat a range of ankle and foot conditions, including ankle pain, shin splints, ankle sprains, Plantar fasciitis, Achilles tendonitis, excessive pronation, post-surgical conditions, flatfeet, high arch, and tibialis posterior tendonitis.

-When it comes to treatment options, drugs, corticosteroid injections, surgery, and physical therapy are available.
-Physical therapy offers advantages such as no side effects, cost-effectiveness, support from clinical research, and customized treatment targeting the underlying cause of the condition.
+When it comes to treatment options, drugs, corticosteroid injections, surgery, and physiotherapy are available.
+Physiotherapy offers advantages such as no side effects, cost-effectiveness, support from clinical research, and customized treatment targeting the condition’s underlying cause.

-During your recovery process, we prioritize pain relief, restoration of mobility or stability, increased strength, recovery of walking and functional skills, and promoting independent care.
+During your recovery process, we prioritize pain relief, restoration of mobility or stability, increased strength, walking and functional skills recovery, and promoting independent care.

 Sprains and strains are common injuries that affect the musculoskeletal system around joints.
 These injuries can occur due to various activities such as improper lifting, repetitive movements, or traumatic incidents like falls with twisting or pivoting motions.